JuanArano17/Python-Yolov8-SEENOW-IA/README.md

 - [Python](https://www.python.org/) - The programming language used for backend development.
 - [React Native](https://reactnative.dev/) - A framework for building native apps using React.

-## Contributing

-Please read [CONTRIBUTING.md](https://github.com/JuanArano17/SEENOW/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/JuanArano17/SEENOW/tags).

 ## Authors